-The Technical Team is responsible for Administration Systems, incoming data and correspondence management, Transfer Administration, Communications, Actuarial Reporting, Collections and reconciliation of employer and member contributions.
+- Administration Systems, incoming data and correspondence management - · Transfer administration, communication and actuarial reporting - Collections and reconciliation of employer and member contributions.

 Systems

 - Maintaining the pensions administration database (Altair) to ensure the integrity and security of the system and that it remains fully updated. - Delivery of key reports, servicing of key projects and production of Annual Benefit Statements, - Data cleansing and interfacing Employers, monthly and annual returns, processing of annual Pension Increase, and managing the data improvement plan.